Same Claim, Different Judgment: Benchmarking Scenario-Induced Bias in Multilingual Financial Misinformation Detection: Human performance on the GlobalEn dataset

 \section{Human performance on the GlobalEn dataset}

-To explore the differences between LLMs and real human performance in financial misinformation detection, we collected data from volunteers with investment experience across five regions on GlobalEn.
+To examine whether scenario-conditioned LLM behavior aligns with real-world human behavior in the real contextual scenario and explore the differences between LLMs and real human performance in financial misinformation detection, we collected data from volunteers with investment experience across five regions on GlobalEn.
 The sample included 11 participants from China Mainland.
 Due to manpower constraints, only two participants were recruited from each of the Europe, Asia Pacific, Australia, and UAE regions.
 Volunteers were instructed to judge the truthfulness of claims solely based on their own past experiences and knowledge.
 The final human performance for each region was obtained by averaging the results within that region.
 Table \ref{tab:humanperformance} present the performance of 22 LLMs and Human.
 We observe that for the false category, Mistral-Large is relatively close to human performance in all scenarios except China Mainland, compared with other models, while Mixtral-8x7B shows human-like performance in the China Mainland scenario.
 For the true category, the closest models vary by region: Gemini-2.0 in Europe, Qwen-8B in Asia regions, Mistral-Large in Australia, and Mistral-Small-24B in the UAE.
 Overall, current smaller-scale models tend to be closer to human performance, whereas larger models often exceed human performance.
 These results suggest that in misinformation detection, small or medium-sized models are more likely to exhibit human-like behavior, while large models tend to display superhuman, systematically optimized behavior that differs from human judgment patterns.